-Yes, children, there are quite a few of us around the world who have been celebrating the genius of Kate Bush for a good forty years or more.
-You haven’t discovered anything.
-Like the generation of yuppies who bought copies of The Big Chill soundtrack by the millions in 1983 thinking they had discovered Motown’s music, you’ve simply arrived very late to the party, awakened from your ignorance in which you’ve been wallowing, by the chance inclusion of a brilliant song in one of your favorite cult TV shows.
+Yes, children, there are quite a few of us who have been celebrating the genius of Kate Bush for a good forty years or more.
+You haven’t “discovered” anything.
+Like the generation of yuppies who bought copies of The Big Chill soundtrack by the millions in 1983, thinking they had discovered Motown’s music, you’ve simply arrived very late to the party, awakened from your ignorance in which you’ve been wallowing, by the chance inclusion of a brilliant song in one of your favorite cult TV shows.

 So be it.